ebrahimiG/SoftwareProject/README.md

 # SoftwareProject
-This is a site about recommending movies and series to users using artificial intelligence.
+This is a website about recommending movies and series to users using AI.